HeWhoShallNotBeMentioned/triangles_js/README.md

 # triangles_js
-actorialize {Takes an integer and returns its factorial sum}, {September 6, 2015}
+{Takes 3 number inputs and tells you the triangle type}, {September 6, 2015}

 By {Chris Underwood & Andrew Brennewald}

 Description

-{Takes an integer and returns its factorial sum}
+Takes 3 number inputs and tells you the triangle type.
+The only types measured are scalene, isosoles, and scalene.
+The program will also tell you if the sides do not make a triangle.

 Setup

 Download files.
-Open the factoria.html document in the browser.
+Open the triangle.html document in the browser.
 The program should be ready to run.

 Technologies Used